nearform/udaru/docs/overview.md

 # Udaru - the Platform Authorization Service.

 Access control management evolved from the need to mitigate the risk of unauthorized access to data.
 Several control models were built over time to approach the various access control needs: Access Control Lists, Role Based Access Control, Attribute Based Access Control, Policy Based Access Control, Risk Adaptive Access Control.
-A great summary of this evolution can be found is this [survey on access control models][].
+A great summary of this evolution can be found is this [survey on access control models](http://csrc.nist.gov/news_events/privilege-management-workshop/PvM-Model-Survey-Aug26-2009.pdf).

 This document offers a description of the Policy Based Access Control (PBAC) model that Udaru uses, as well as introducing the core concepts behind the Udaru API.